ubuntu/ubuntu-project-docs/docs/reference/exception-OpenLDAPUpdates.rst

 ~~~~~~~~~~~~~~~~~

 Before every release, upstream publishes calls for testing in their
 mailing list.
-Although not everybody will publicly release their test
+Although not everybody will publicly release their raw
-results, it is common for downstream contributors to help with this.
-We
+test results, it is common for downstream contributors to help with
-intend to step up and also publish test results in order to make the
+this.
+We intend to step up and also publish test results in order to
-release more stable.
+make the release more stable.

 As an example, some of their calls for testing can be found below: